intel/iot-js-api/api/ocf/README.md

 let module = 'ocf';  // use your own implementations' name var ocf = require(module);
 ```
+If the functionality is not supported by the platform, `require` should throw `NotSupportedError`.
+If there is no permission for using the functionality, `require` should throw `SecurityError`.

 When `require` is successful, it MUST return an object with the following read-only properties:
 - `client` is an object that implements the [OCF Client API](./client.md).